Statistical findings summary

 - Education-over-income ordering persisted in repeated split checks and in historical comparisons performed so far.

-- In 2024-25 analyses, poverty-aware models generally outperform income-only analogs without displacing BA+ leadership.
+- In 2024-25 analyses, poverty-aware models generally outperform income-only analogs, and school poverty often rivals or exceeds adult BA+ in explanatory strength.

 - Attendance remains a major co-varying factor and should be interpreted alongside SES, not as a side note.